damianhakert/damianhakert.github.io/source/handbook/index.md

 We value results, transparency, sharing, freedom, efficiency, frugality, collaboration, directness, kindness, diversity, quirkiness, boring solutions, and interesting people:

 1. Results: We care about what you achieve; the code you shipped, the user you made happy and the team member you helped.
 Do not compete by proclaiming how many hours you worked yesterday because we don't want someone who took the afternoon off to feel like they did something wrong.
-Instead celebrate the archievements of yourself and your teammates.
+Instead celebrate the achievements of yourself and your teammates.
 1. Transparency: Be open about as many things as possible.
 By making information public we can reduce the threshold to contribution and make collaboration easier.
 1. Sharing: We care about giving great software, documentation, examples, lessons and process to the world.
 1. Freedom: You should have clear objectives and the freedom to work on them as you see fit.
 Any instructions are open to discussion.
 You don't have to defend how you spend your day.
 1. Efficiency: We care about working on the right things, not doing more than needed and not duplicating work.
-This enables us to achieve more progress with less people and makes our work more fullfilling.
+This enables us to achieve more progress with less people and makes our work more fulfilling.
 1. Frugality: [Amazon states it best](http://www.amazon.jobs/principles) with: "Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or fixed expense.".
 1. Collaboration: Helping others is a priority.
 You are expected to ask others for help and advise.
 Anyone can chime in on any subject.
 You don't have to comply with all feedback but you should always take it seriously.
 1. Directness: We try to channel our inner Ben Horowitz by being [both straightforward and kind, an uncommon cocktail of no-bullshit and no-asshole](https://medium.com/@producthunt/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).
 1. Kindness: Some companies say [Evaluate People Accurately, Not "Kindly"](http://www.bwater.com/Uploads/FileManager/Principles/Bridgewater-Associates-Ray-Dalio-Principles.pdf).
-We're all for accurate assesment but we think it can be done in a kind way.
+We're all for accurate assessment but we think it can be done in a kind way.
 Give negative feedback in the smallest setting possible, one-on-one video calls are preferred.
 Clearly make negative feedback about the work, not the person and provide at least one clear and recent example.
 1. Diversity: The community consists of people from all over the world, with different backgrounds and opinions.
 Make everyone feel welcome.
 Work to increase the participation of underrepresented minorities and nationalities in our community and company.
 1. Quirkiness: Unexpected and unconventional things are make life more interesting.
 Celebrate and encourage quirky gifts, habits, behavior and points of view.
 1. Boring solutions: Use the most simple and boring solution for a problem.
 You can always make it more complex later if that is needed.
 The speed of innovation for our organization and product is constrained by the total complexity we added so far, so every little reduction in complexity helps.